canmom/canmom.github.io/fiction/summoning.md

 You shook your head.
 "I have touched only myself, until this day.
 Oft as not, I go weeks without seeing a soul---save for my master, and his homunculi, who are scant company."

-He hesitated then, and you wished he wouldn't, so you took his other hand in yours, and looked him in the eye.
-"Fear not," you said, "I know my own desires."
+He hesitated then, and you wished he wouldn't, so you took his other hand in yours; not so soft as yours.
+His fingers, very long, felt very comfortable.
+And you looked back into those wide eyes, and said: "Fear not, I know my own desires."

 "Well!" he said, and stepped up to meet you.
-You shuffled back a little, let your weight fall on the wall, as he reached up to unfasten your travelling cloak.
+You shuffled back a little, let your weight fall on the rough-cut wall, as he reached up to unfasten your cloak.
 And then!
-Then, those long beautiful hands were wriggling under your shirt, fingers brushing over your hips and up along your ribs.
+Then, those long beautiful hands were wriggling under your shirt, fingers brushing over your hips, up along your ribs.
+So different from your own hands: unpredictable, the rough texture absorbing all concentration.

+You felt a shiver, and leaned in close.

 "Good God!" he said, not stopping.
 "Does your master feed you nothing but sawdust?
 Even 'midst the famine, I've scarce seen a worse-fed man!"

 You didn't have the heart to tell him that your master never lacked for feasts, but you could find appetite to eat only rarely.
-So you kissed him again, since that seemed to be acceptable, and hesitantly reached your hands around his lower back and shoulder, clasping him up to you to soak in that warmth.
-You thought he would be cold to touch, in the freezing air, but he felt like a furnace.
+So you kissed him again, since that seemed to be acceptable, and hesitantly reached your loyal left hand around his lower back and up to his shoulder, clasping him up to you to soak in that warmth.
+You thought he would be cold to touch, in this winter, but he felt like a furnace.
+The curve of his hips felt especially lovely, and you let your hand rest there, fingers curling round to the sacrum.
+Wished you did not know the nature of the demons that could be summoned into each part of his body.

 With some care, he wriggled his arms up to lift your cloak over your shoulders, though your weight still pinned it to the wall, saving you from the hard press of the stones.
 "All right, my lovely little sorceror..." he said, quietly but full of affection.
 "If this is to be a lesson, would you prefer to first learn the fore, or the aft..."